scuzzydude/asimov/asimov.md

 Maybe there is a more practical way of defining it in way that is generic and applicable across all forms of expression.
 One of the primary actual responsibilities of the scoot is for the eternal preservation of the digital record of expressions of genius.
 Yes, I know I started this thing with physical artwork.
 And no, I don't want to get into a discussion with a bunch of Hawking fan-boys about the definition of eternal.
 I mean a long time.

 The Foundation is an idealistic organization.
-We expect the human race, and our preservation of culture, to last longer than any physical object.
+We expect humans, and our preservation of culture, to last longer than any physical object.
 The digital record can -- and should -- last forever.

 Since it's a digital record, the preservation method is the scoot-chain protocol.
 It's built in and immutable.
-You can improve upon a digital capture of an expression of genius, but the original will also always be kept.[^23]
+You can improve upon a digital capture of an expression of genius, but the original will also always be kept.[^25]

 How does this apply?
 Let's think about music.
 One advantage artist at the end of the last millennium had over those at the beginning of this one is there is usually they recorded on analog tape where most music recorded today is digital.
 A digital recording is what it is.
 Yes, the studio master digital recording may have a higher fidelity than what is commercially released, but the master digital fidelity is the limit -- eternally.
 Technology for Analog to Digital (ADC) conversion continue to improve, year after year.
 Recorded music is not what drives this technology anymore -- the ADCs we've had for years covers anything the human ear can hear.
 However, there are all kinds of sensors that use ADC with much higher fidelity requirements and this technology will continue to improve, and that technology will naturally make its way into audio recordings.
 Digital capture of analog music recorded in the pre-digital era can continue to improve.